zdhali/Google-Sheet-Automated-Email-Stock-Tracker-/README.md

 # Getting Started
 1. Create a Google sheet to track stock data.
 Use CSV template.
 Update formulas in GSheet to get Google Finance Functionality.
-- Link to GSheet with Formulas: https://docs.google.com/spreadsheets/d/1Taj-bFs4p_6B3HrgT9ZgIi5_vnZjOQEuHa_d-iQtu3Q/edit?usp=sharing
+- **Link to GSheet with Formulas**: https://docs.google.com/spreadsheets/d/1Taj-bFs4p_6B3HrgT9ZgIi5_vnZjOQEuHa_d-iQtu3Q/edit?usp=sharing

 3. Create a Named Range for this data to make it easy to access it from a script.